 By doing this, I hope to learn something new about myself and see room for growth.
 Also, it lets other people close to my age know that they’re not alone in not knowing some of these things.
-With that said, here are 24 things I’ve learned in 24 years.
+So, with that said, here are 24 things I’ve learned in 24 years.

 24 Lessons Learned